 We wish you luck trying to explain that one!
 So, intead of this, we usually say that because white chocolate has still cocoa butter, we can still count it as a ‘chocolate’.
 I find that, that’s much more acceptable for children (as it’s usually their favourite type of chocolate!).
-If you want more scientifical answer you can find it on my blog here.

-Chocolate melts at body temperature
+7. Chocolate melts at body temperature

-At one time you could pay with chocolate instead of money
+8. At one time you could pay with chocolate instead of money

 Worth its weight in gold?
 Well almost, the ancient Aztecs in Central America, where chocolate originated from – used the cacao seed as a form of currency.